The Politics of Music in Vienna

 December 30, 2025

-It was famously said of post-war Austria that their genius lay in persuading the world that Hitler was a German and Mozart an Austrian.
+It was famously said of post-war Austria that its genius lay in persuading the world that Hitler was a German and Beethoven an Austrian.
 Hitler was born in Austria and only took German citizenship in 1922.
+Beethoven was born in the Rhineland, the town of Bonn, the former West German capital.

-The Vienna Philharmonic: From 1939 New Year concerts to Nazi collaboration
+The 1939 New Year’s Concert and Nazi collaboration

-60 of the Vienna Philhamonic orchestra’s 123 musicians were paid-up members of the Nazi party – a much higher percentage than in the wider Austrian population.
+The proceeds from ticket sales the first New Year’s Concert performance in 1939 were sent to the Nazi Party for winter relief.
+Moreover, 60 of the Vienna Philhamonic orchestra’s 123 musicians were paid-up members of the Nazi party.
+That is a much higher percentage than in the wider Austrian population.

-They stayed members of the Nazi party during the second world war.
-The orchestra management had fired any of their musicians who were Jews or married to Jews.
+The orchestra management also resolutely fired any of their musicians who were Jews or married to Jews.
 Five died in concentration camps.

 Some were lucky and got visas to Britain or North America despite a ferocious campaign by London’s Daily Mail and other English papers against letting in asylum seekers from Nazi Germany-Austria.